OReyesMatte/Reuter_2025/Data_analysis/Data_analysis.md

 This folder contains the HTML file “Reuter_et_al_2025_analysis_manuscript.html” of the R code used for data analysis and visualisation for the manuscript Reuter et al. “Single capsid mutations modulating phage adsorption, persistence, and plaque morphology shape evolutionary trajectories in PhiX174”.
+We suggest downloading and then opening the HTML file on your browser.

 Packages required to perform the analysis are found in an R chunk at the beginning of the script.